 Orlando Pirates’ Chances of Qualifying for CAF Champions League Group Stage After Defeat

-Abdeslam Ouaddou and his boys have been told how they can overturn the 3-0 defeat and move to the next round.
+Abdeslam Ouaddou and his team have been told how they can overturn the 3-0 defeat and move to the next round.

 CAFCL: Pirates' chances of qualifying

-Football analyst Uche Anuma has shared his thoughts on Pirates chances of qualifying for the CAF Champions League group stage after losing to Lupopo.
+Football analyst Uche Anuma has shared his thoughts with Briefly News on Pirates' chances of qualifying for the CAF Champions League group stage after losing to Lupopo.

-"It would be difficult for Pirates if we are being honest because three goals is too much, they should have defended well and avoided the last goal scored by Lupopo," he said.
+"It would be difficult for Pirates if we are being honest because three goals are too much; they should have defended well and avoided the last goal scored by Lupopo," he said.

 Read also